-Montenegro: Biggest consumer burden to country energy balance, electricity trade & games11.
-April 2013. / SEE Energy News
+Montenegro: Biggest consumer burden to country energy balance, electricity trade & games, SEE Energy News

 Urgent request was sent to Aluminum Combine because of illegal electricity supply.